colinking/emojitable/README.md

 > Fixed-size Hash Map written in native Emojicode.

 This package was written for and has been tested with Emojicode v0.3 only.
+It has been tested on macOS 10.11.6 and Ubuntu 16.04.

 # Installation

 This package supports installation on macOS and Linux systems.
-It has been tested on macOS 10.11.6 and Ubuntu 14.04.

 ```bash
 $ # Download and setup Emojicode.